BRBergman/CSFormulaCalc/readme.md

-i wanna lern c# lol
+i wanna lern c# lol and also wanna use this cross-platform